willyyeremi/advanced-pentaho-pipeline/README.md

 You need:

-- pipx to install dbt-core and dbt-postgres as an executeable package
+- pipx to install executeable packages.
+The list of packages are:
+  - dbt-core
+  - dbt-postgres
 - dbt-core and dbt-postgres for data unit test
 - postgresql as database to store logs and data